Reporting and Writing

 Fall 2023; printed in 2024 Nikean Yearbook

 Our school piloted the new AP African American Studies course in the 2023-2024 school year.
-The class faced some criticism from politicians and commentators around the country.
+The class faced criticism from politicians and commentators around the country.
 I interviewed the teacher, and our principal, who were both extremely proud to have the course offered at their school.
 Students enjoyed the course both in content and structure, which includes a research project and presentation as part of the AP exam grade.

 Local artists to showcase paintings, photography, and music at monthly Gallery Walk